fusionfoto/fooappender_middleware/TestEnvironmentSetup.md

 You'll need two things before proceeding here:

  - A SwiftStack installer tarball.
 On your portal page (https://portal.swiftstack.com, under the “Downloads” tab, you'll find a download URL for the current release (below we use 5.9.0.3).
-In general, we suggest you use the same release as in your pre-prod environment(s) - you may need to ask your ops team for a copy.
+In general, we suggest you use the same release as in your pre-prod environment(s) - you may need to ask your local SwiftStack admin for a copy.
  - You’ll also want a copy of the license file.
-You will need to ask your ops team for this.
+You will need to ask your admin for this.

 ### SwiftStack Controller Install